Exploring today's technology for tomorrow's possibilities

 Actuation distance, on the other hand, is the span which the switch needs to depress to register as an input, and it’s measured from the top of the keycap.
 Most mechanical keyboards average a rate of 2 mm, and some go as low as 1 mm.

-Keep mind that shorter actuation distance does not make for better gamers, necessarily, since it’s easier to make keyboard mistakes due to the lighter feel.
+Keep in mind that a shorter actuation distance does not make for better gamers, necessarily, since it’s easier to make keyboard mistakes due to the lighter feel.

 A little primer on switches